michaeltoth/learning/GettingCleaning/Project/CodeBook.md

 *X_all* dataframe using the names command.

-To extract only the features representing the mean and standard deviation of the variables, we make note of the fact that these all are formmated similarly, either containing the text mean() or std() in the name.
+To extract only the features representing the mean and standard deviation of the variables, we make note of the fact that these all are formated similarly, either containing the text mean() or std() in the name.
 We use regular expression matching to extract only these variables, using the grep command.
 We then subset the *X_all* data frame to only contain these columns, storing the result in a new